mhersent/Voltron/README.md

   `docker-compose up`

-The back-end will send a message at http://localhost:8080/ PG Admin will be accessible at http://localhost:5050/ (password: admin)
+The back-end will send a message at http://localhost:8080/ PG Admin will be accessible at http://localhost:5050/

 Then, you will need to "add a new server", with these informations :
 - Host Name: postgres